erlandbo/TDT4290/models/SSED.md

 After some epochs with training the codebase should achieve a high AP (approximately 0.8-0.95 AP) for both medium and large vehilces while the AP for small vehicles varies between 0.1-0.7 depending on the dataset used.
 The total MAP will thus be affected by the difficulties with small vehicles and thus be somewhere between 0.6-0.9 depending on the dataset and difficulties with small vehicles.
 There might be some imbalance in the dataset and resampling by adding more examples of small-vehicles has often given better results for small vehicles.

+# Troubleshooting
+If you receive som CUDA-error, please do some Google'ing regarding you error or reduce the batchsize.

 # References